Chapter 4. IPFW Dummynet and Traffic Shaping

 About half of the 3Mbits/sec speed of pipe 2, again as expected.

-So far, we have only been working with the pipe object.
 By definition, a pipe has just one queue, and it is subject to "First In First Out" (FIFO) operation.
 All traffic that flows through this pipe shares the same characteristics.

 However, creating a pipe also does something else.
 It creates a default sched (scheduler) that governs the pipe: